TimDesanti/TimDesanti.github.io/docs/05-Power-Budget/Power-Budget.md

 ---

 ## Overview
-Write a overview of what you did and why you did a Power Budget.
+Calculated the voltage it would need and produced based on the components I've chosen for the project.
+Gave a voltage budget of how much current I would need and have left over when choosing a power supply.

 > Capture your power budget as an image to display.
-Take time to get clean breaks and a well organized layout.
+Take time to get clean breaks and a well-organized layout.

 <img width="783" height="493" alt="Screenshot 2025-10-17 150524" src="https://github.com/user-attachments/assets/01442dd7-dfcc-4478-8078-f2e823d81501" />